Bosc pear: Season

 The season of Bosc pears starts in autumn, all the way through spring.

-In South Africa, Beurre Bosc pears are harvested from late January to early February.
+In South Africa, Beurré Bosc pears are harvested from late January to early February.

 Taste and ripeness

 Bosc pears are characterised by their hard flesh and brown skin.
 Early in their ripeness cycle they tend to be juicy, crunchy and sweet.
 When fully ripe the fruit becomes sweeter and softer, and the skin becomes wrinkly.

-Extra fancy and fancy grade of bosc pear in Canada should be at least 54 mm in diameter.
-They should be smooth, clean and well formed.
+Extra fancy and fancy grade of Bosc pears in Canada should be at least 54 mm in diameter.
+They should be smooth, clean and well-formed.